ChanDarong/ChanDarong/README.md

 - Vue.js for building interactive frontends
 - Tailwind CSS for efficient and flexible UI design
 - Node.js and Express for backend API development
-- Continuing to deepen knowledge in Laravel and system design
+- Continuing to improve skills in Laravel and API development
+- Exploring system design patterns and backend optimization

 ## GitHub Stats